Pasquina/RTTIIntegers/README.md

-# RTTIOrdinals
+# RTTIIntegers
-Utility Console App to Display RTTI Properties of Delphi Ordinal Types
+Utility Console App to Display RTTI Properties of Delphi Integer Types
 ## Overview
 This is a short Delphi Console application that displays a number of properties about types.
 The information is obtained using RTTI (Run Time Type Information) methods and then displayed used a Writeln procedure.
-Investigation has been limited to Ordinal types, but a couple of rogue types are also included with limited success.
+Investigation has been limited to Integer types, but a couple of rogue types are also included with limited success.

 The display appears as a series of lines that can be copied and pasted into a .csv file for import into Excel or other program that reads .csv files.
 From there, it can be manipulated to serve other purposes.